7 ways to update your sponsored retirement plan for Gen Z

 - Implement automated plan design features (automatic: enrollment, increase, and sweep).

 - Provide more education around other retirement savings options such as an IRA, Roth IRA, has, and guaranteed lifetime income products.

-- Offer more investment options within the sponsored retirement plan, such as managed accounts and ETFs.
+- Offer more investment options within the sponsored retirement plan, such as managed accounts.